Rudo2204/mendo/README.md

 ## Mendo help page
 ```
-mendo 0.1.0
+mendo 0.2.0
 Rudo2204 <rudo2204@gmail.com>
 A CLI program to update manga progress

 USAGE:
-    mendo [FLAGS] <filename>
+    mendo [FLAGS] [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information
     -v, --verbose    Sets the level of debug information verbosity

-ARGS:
-    <filename>    the filename of manga archive
+SUBCOMMANDS:
+    auth      Authorizes mendo to update progress
+    update    Updates manga progress
 ```

 ## Authorization process
 You will need to authorize `mendo` to update your process.\
-First, start `mendo` up (just put in some random filename as args), it will create a new config yaml file in your configuration directory.
+First start `mendo auth`, it will create a new config yaml file in your configuration directory.
 Refer to the table below.

 | Platform | Value                                         | Example                                        |
 |----------|-----------------------------------------------|------------------------------------------------|